What are fund recovery scams?

 When John’s circumstances changed and he needed his money back, he attempted to withdraw his funds.
 He found his access to the trading platform was gone.
 He couldn’t contact anyone at the investment company to find out what was happening.

 “It was at that stage I realised I’d been scammed – they’d never been investing my money at all.”
 John contacted NAB, who were unable to recover his money.

 A bit of hope

 John recalls, “I’d pretty much given up hope of getting that money back, but when I received the phone call saying that this company had ways of recovering the funds that the banks didn’t know about – well, it was a bit of hope that I’d be able to get my money back.”

 All John had to do was send Peter’s company a fee of 10% of what he’d lost.
 Peter could guarantee that John would get his money back.

 “I was most surprised to get another call from Peter about four days later saying they had my money, but due to it being in an overseas bank account, I had to pay an extra fee to get it released from the account, and then some additional taxes for the money to be sent from that country.
 At this stage, I wanted to double check with NAB as the fees seemed to keep piling up.”

 John called NAB and spoke to banker Priya, who told him this was another scam.

-“Apparently criminals will share your details and information with other criminals if they’ve been able to get money out of you before – so everyone needs to be aware of what they’re up to!”
+“Criminals regularly share your details and information with other criminals if they’ve been able to get money out of you before – so everyone needs to be aware of what they’re up to!”